Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 Horseshit / Tedious Things.

 "Child Liberation" is a whole sub-thing in this game.
 After you "Liberate" a factory from all the child doffers/sweepers/etc, sometimes children can still be seen shovelling literal shit/sweeping/etc around the grounds.
+Congratulations, you "did" "it"!
 Child Liberation Simulator (Inside Factory Only Edition).

 Rare situation in which you "Hijack Carriage" w/two Blighters, coming up behind them to double-assassinate.
-You have the drop on them.
+You have the drop on them, neither of them saw you.
+That's the whole point of this series, yeah?
+Sneaky Killy VIII: Moar Sneaky Killy?
 But no, magically, one swings from their seat at you and knocks you, sending you spinning off the carriage, landing flat on the ground.
 Don't come up with rules for engagement then occasionally break them to the enemy's advantage because you want random things to happen.
 This happens in the Far Cry series as well.
 This is just another reason why I avoid melee.
 A bullet is a bullet, but the melee dance is where developers shine!
 [SFX: retching noise]

 Tail missions are horseshit.
 Countdown clock starting the millisecond the quarry goes around a corner etc: horseshit.
-Fucking designers haven't unlocked the level one "object permanence" skill perk irl.
-All tail missions in any game are horseshit.
-Stop fucking making tail missions.
+The designers haven't unlocked the IRL level one "object permanence" skill perk.
+All tail missions in any game are awful.
+Stop making tail missions.

 Long-ass cut scenes that are unskippable.
 This is an gaming industry obsession.
-These days, I just take the headphones off, turn off the screen, go do some errands irl, come back.
+These days, I just take the headphones off, turn off the screen, go do some IRL errands, come back.

 Killing people as Jack the Ripper in the Jack the Ripper DLC.